Is Bride Wars a feminist film or a fail compilation? Here’s how the fight goes down.

 “A wedding marks the first day of the rest of your life.
 You have been dead until now.
 Were you aware of that?
 You’re dead right now.”

-Emma and Liv do indeed know.
-What both want more than anything – what they’ve been dreaming and dress-rehearsing since childhood – is to be married.
+Emma and Liv do know.
+They’ve been dreaming of and dress-rehearsing marriage since childhood.
 In fact, to not be married is a potent source of anxiety that can be only be managed through binge-eating, self-medication or manipulating a man into proposing.

-This isn’t much of a leap for romantic comedy, a genre which has viewed marriage as the goal of human existence since Jane Austen and earlier.
-Now, however, the dress, the venue, the band and even one’s ‘couple style’ are as important in judging female success.
+This isn’t much of a leap for romantic comedy, a genre which has viewed marriage as the goal of human existence since Shakespeare, Austen et al. Now, however, the dress, the venue, the band and even one’s “couple style” are as important in judging female success.

 The Wedding fetish